 Copyright Compliance and Public Performances.

-The Federal Copyright Act specifies that copyrighted materials like movies can be used publicly if properly licensed.
-Yet, neither the rental nor purchase of a movie carries the right to exhibit it outside of one’s home.
-Movie Licensing USA can properly license movies for a copyright compliant showing in your library.
+The Federal Copyright Act specifies copyrighted materials like movies can be used publicly if properly licensed.
+However, neither the rental nor purchase of a movie carries the right to exhibit it outside of one’s home.
+The good news is that Swank can properly license movies for a copyright compliant exhibition.

 What exactly is a public performance?

-A public performance is an exhibition of a movie that is shown outside of someone’s home.
+A public performance is the exhibition of a movie that is shown outside of someone’s home.

 Why should I obey copyright law?

 Violating copyright law through unauthorized use of a movie:

 - Prevents those who worked hard on a film from receiving their just compensation.

 - Essentially robs motivation to create from authors, computer programmers, playwrights, musicians, inventors, movie producers and more.

 A public performance licensing fee includes money paid to the entire cast and crew who worked on a film from start to finish.
 If these men and women do not receive this hard-earned revenue through sources like licensing fees, they may no longer invest their time, research and development costs to create new movies.